How to Prevent Sexual Harassment in the Workplace

 - The employer has the responsibility to take each complaint of sexual harassment seriously and investigate.

 - Following the investigation of the harassment complaint, no retaliation is permitted, regardless of the outcome of the investigation.
 The employer must in no way treat the employee who filed the complaint differently than other employees are treated nor change his or her prior-to-the-complaint treatment.
-If it is determined that the employee lied, however, disciplinary action is necessary.
+If it is determined that the employee lied, however, disciplinary action is necessary against the employee who was not truthful.